 We report AOD trends from various satellite datasets on a common scale in Fig 2.
-It specifically shows aerosol optical depth (AOD) and fine-mode AOD (AODf) from the MODerate Resolution Imaging Spectroradiometer (MODIS, Levy et al., 2013) instrument on board the EOS Terra and Aqua satellites, and the Multi-Angle Imaging Spectro-Radiometer (MISR, Garay et al., 2017) instrument on board the EOS Terra satellite.
-Also the - presumably more stable - ground-based retrievals from the AERONET network (Holben et al., 1998, 2001; Giles et al., 2019) are analysed for the stations for which the time series since 2000 are available.
-The regression coefficients are reported, and it is to be kept in mind that none of the quantities really follows a straight line.
-Rather, the overall tendency of the noisy time change is referred to.
+It specifically shows aerosol optical depth (AOD) and fine-mode AOD (AODf) from the MODerate Resolution Imaging Spectroradiometer (MODIS, Levy et al., 2013) instrument on board the EOS Terra and Aqua satellites, and the Multi-Angle Imaging Spectro-Radiometer (MISR,

+- 105 Garay et al., 2017) instrument on board the EOS Terra satellite.
+Also the presumably more stable ground-based retrievals from the AERONET network (Holben et al., 1998, 2001; Giles et al., 2019) are analysed for the stations for which the time series since 2000 are available.
 The trends in both AOD and AODf from the different satellite instruments in the Southern hemisphere oceanic, and also in the Northern hemisphere high-latitude oceanic regions differ - MODIS shows increases and MISR, decreases or scattered results in both quantities.
-As a third estimate, the EUMETSAT Polar Multi-sensor Aerosol optical properties product (PMAp, Grzegorski et al., 2021) climate data record derived using the Global Ozone Monitoring Experiment-2 (GOME-2) instrument on board EUMETSAT's Metop-A satellite are used.
+As a third estimate, the EUMETSAT Polar Multi-sensor Aerosol - 110 optical properties product (PMAp, Grzegorski et al., 2021) climate data record derived using the Global Ozone Monitoring Experiment-2 (GOME-2) instrument on board EUMETSAT's Metop-A satellite are used.
 These are available for a shorter, 10-year period, for 2008 to 2017.
-In the Southern hemisphere oceanic regions, Metop-A shows very small trends for this shorter period; in the Northern hemisphere high latitude oceans, it tends to confirm the decreases shown by MISR.
-The increase in AOD retrieved by MODIS has been reported in previous studies.
-Bai et al. (2020) report an increasing trend over the 2003 to 2017 period, they propose that there might have been an increase in sea salt consistent with increasing wind speed in reanalysis.
-In a different conclusion, Fan et al. (2018) demonstrate that while trends in AOD from MODIS are consistent with those derived from Aeronet over land in the Northern hemisphere, the trends over Australia and Southern America are inconsistent.
-Also in the study by Wei et al. (2019), the MODIS trends in the Southern hemisphere were reported to show stronger positive trends than the six other satellite products they examined for the 2003 to 2010 period in the oceanic regions of the Southern hemisphere they investigated (South Atlantic and Indian oceans).

-However, in the regions discussed above with pronounced trends in anthropogenic aerosol (precursor) emissions, the satellite trends show the same behaviour qualitatively in all three datasets.
-These trends are largely consistent with those from AERONET data (circles in Fig. 2).
-The decreasing trends over North America, Europe, and East Asia are clearly seen and at many grid points statistically significant (at 5% significance level according to a t-test with correction as in Santer et al., 2000), as are the increasing trends over India.
+In the Southern hemisphere oceanic regions, MetopB shows very small trends for this shorter period; in the Northern hemisphere high latitude oceans, it tends to confirm the decreases shown by MISR.
+However, in the regions discussed above with pronounced trends in anthropogenic aerosol (precursor) emissions, the satellite trends show the expected behaviour qualitatively in all three datasets.
+These trends are largely consistent with those from AERONET data.
+The 115 decreasing trends over North America, Europe, and East Asia are clearly seen and at many grid points statistically significant (at 5% significance level), as are the increasing trends over India.
 It is particularly interesting to note that the trends in AODf are more consistent still in spatial extent to the changes in sulfate (precursor) emissions.
-These smaller particles, with radii $<1 \mu m$, contain the bulk of the anthropogenic contribution to the aerosol (Bellouin et al., 2005; Kaufman et al., 2005; Kinne, 2019).
+These smaller particles, with radii $<1 \,\mu$ m, contain the bulk of the anthropogenic contribution to the aerosol (Bellouin et al., 2005; Kaufman et al., 2005; Kinne, 2019).
+120